KennanHunter/KennanHunter/README.md

 Pronouns: He/Him

-I have way too many projects I switch between to list here but my currently most pursued is a [fun little password manager](https://github.com/KennanHunter/bad-password-manager).
+I have way too many projects I switch between to list here

 ## What I use

 ### OS

 For operating system i use Arch Linux with i3 and Polybar.
 I also use Oh-My-Zsh instead of bash, and the Alacritty terminal emulator.
-My Dotfiles are available probably somewhere, i still haven't set up the repo yet lmao.
+[My Dotfiles are available at this repo](https://github.com/KennanHunter/dotfiles)

 ### IDE